 Patient report

 A 16-year-old girl accompanied by her parents was admitted to the Specialist Center for Dentistry, Faculty of Medicine for orthodontic consultation related to aesthetic reasons.
 The patient and parents reported the absence of eruption of permanent canines in the upper jaw.
 The patient was in good general health, had no prior orthodontic treatment or tooth extraction.
 Clinical examination revealed the existence of deciduous canines on both sides of maxilla.
 The tooth-like structure at the level of the maxillary right canine area was palpable, whereas the maxillary left canine was neither visible nor palpable.
 CBCT was indicated for accurate treatment planning.
 CBCT analysis showed bilateral impaction of upper canines (Figure 1).
 The crown of maxillary right canine was positioned centrally between the lateral incisor and first premolar near the apex of deciduous canine.
 The maxillary left canine was palatally impacted between lateral incisor and apex of deciduous canine.
+The decision-making process involved a multidisciplinary team and included detailed discussions with the patient and her parents regarding the treatment options, anticipated duration, and potential risks.
+Informed consent was obtained from parents prior to treatment procedures.
+The treatment protocol was conducted in accordance with principles of the Declaration of Helsinki.
+The research is approved by the Ethics Committee of the Faculty of Medicine (01-2-57).

-The treatment plan included combined surgical-orthodontic treatment: fixed orthodontic appliance with standard conventional metal braces, extraction of both deciduous canines and surgical release of impacted canines using closed eruption technique.In the initial orthodontic phase brackets were placed on all teeth and a 0.012 nickel-titanium (NiTi) arch wire was applied.
+The treatment plan included combined surgical-orthodontic treatment: fixed orthodontic appliance with standard conventional metal braces, extraction of both deciduous canines and surgical release of impacted canines.
+For surgical technique (closed vs. open technique) several factors are considered, such as the tooth’s position, depth of impaction, keratinized tissue availability, esthetic considerations, and patient cooperation.
+Therefore, the closed eruption technique was selected for impacted canines.
+The timing of intervention was based on CBCT analysis, clinical findings, and space availability in the dental arch.

+In the initial orthodontic phase brackets were placed on all teeth and a 0.012 nickel-titanium (NiTi) arch wire was applied.
 In this case the metal brackets of 0.018 slot were used.
 Open coil spring was positioned between 1.2 and 1.4 to increase the space for the permanent canine.
 The surgical approach was performed under local anesthesia after the placement of fixed orthodontic appliance.
 Primary canines were extracted (Figure 2) and full thickness flap surgery was performed to expose the impacted canines (Figure 3).
 Fibrous attachment and bone over the canines were removed, exposing the teeth crowns completely.
 The orthodontist placed an orthodontic bracket and traction pins for pulling impacted canines (Figure 4).

 The wounds were washed with a physiological solution and flap was sutured in an apical position with silk 4-0.
 Individual stitches were removed 7 days after surgery.
 Postoperative instructions are given to patients regarding oral hygiene maintenance, the use of cold compresses, and dietary recommendations, and antibiotics were prescribed.
-Further orthodontic treatment was focused on the extrusion of the impacted canines, its positioning in the dental arch and reaching the occlusal plane.
-The patient came for checkups every three weeks.
+Further orthodontic treatment was focused on the extrusion of the impacted canines, its positioning in the dental arch and reaching the occlusal plane..
 The levelling and alignment phase was done by wire sequences of 0.012", 0.014", 0.016", 0.018", 0.016" x 0.022" NiTi, followed by 0.016" x 0.022" stainless steel arch wire.